-Chloride: The primary concern for both drinking water and irrigation use is potential high chloride concentrations.
+Chloride: A primary concern for both drinking water and irrigation use is high chloride concentrations.
 Depending upon the crop, chloride concentrations well below the drinking water standard of 500 mg/L can cause leaf burn, plant stunting, and plant death.
-Elevated chloride concentrations can occur in groundwater from the recharge by return flows of water applied to overlying land uses, tidal waters, and shallow lakes, especially in unconfined aquifers.
+Elevated chloride concentrations can occur in groundwater, especially in shallow or unconfined aquifers, from the recharge of return flows, tidal waters, and shallow lakes.

-In calendar year 2010, chloride concentrations were largely unchanged from the previous year, with 120 mg/l chloride or less for all groundwater samples obtained from the Deep Aquifer in the NMMA.
-Shallow wells associated with industrial and wastewater facilities have the highest chloride concentrations, but the concentrations are below the water quality standards.
+In calendar Year 2013, chloride concentrations were largely unchanged from the previous year, with measured concentrations between 37 and 66 mg/l or less in the deep aquifer.
+Shallow wells near industrial and wastewater facilities have the highest chloride concentrations, but the concentrations are below the water quality standards.

-Total Dissolved Solids (TDS): In calendar year 2010, TDS concentrations were similar to 2009 results.
-Based on limited sampling in calendar year 2010, most Deep Aquifer production wells contained TDS below 800 mg/l, with somewhat higher concentrations in coastal locations; this condition is similar to previous years.
+Total Dissolved Solids (TDS): In calendar Year 2013, TDS concentrations were similar to 2012 results.
+Based on limited sampling in calendar Year 2013, all deep aquifer production and monitoring wells contained TDS below 1,000 mg/l, measured over a wide range from 190 to 990 mg/l.
 Groundwater samples from several shallow wells contained total dissolved solids at or above the 1,000 mg/l California recommended secondary standard for TDS.
 The NMMA TG will continue to monitor the water quality of these wells.

 Hydrocarbons.
-Several local sites of known or potential soil and shallow groundwater contamination are described by environment assessments or ongoing remediation and monitoring activity at sites within the NMMA.
-These sites are associated with an oil pipeline along Nipomo Creek, an old oily waste disposal site and a gas station, all in the eastern portion of the NMMA.
+Four local sites of known or potential soil and shallow groundwater contamination are described by environment assessments or ongoing remediation and monitoring activity at sites within the NMMA.
+These sites are associated with an oil pipeline along Nipomo Creek and a gas station in the eastern portion of the NMMA.
 The sites are in various stages of assessment or corrective action and are regulated by the RWQCB or other state agencies.
-Four sites are currently undergoing study or remedial action in the NMMA (see Table 6-1 below).
+Four sites are currently undergoing study or remedial action in the NMMA (see Table 6-1).